The Urysohn Ladder: Recursive Metric Contraction for Scalable Continual Learning: Recursion via Hierarchical Depth

-Theorem \ref{thm:bounded_capacity} establishes that unbounded experience can be represented without increasing the dimensionality of the underlying state space.
+\paragraph{Logarithmic Depth as a Geometric Necessity} Theorem \ref{thm:bounded_capacity} establishes that unbounded experience can be represented without increasing the dimensionality of the underlying state space.
 It raises a fundamental conservation question: if representational width remains fixed, \emph{where does accumulated complexity reside?} From a geometric perspective, the answer is neither in width nor in volume, but in \textbf{hierarchical depth} \cite{telgarsky2016benefits,poggio2017theory}.
-Next, we show that recursive metric contraction necessarily induces a logarithmic hierarchy of quotient manifolds, which relates geometric depth to classical space-time trade-offs in computation.
+Next, we show that recursive metric contraction necessarily induces a logarithmic hierarchy of quotient manifolds, which relates geometric depth to space-time trade-offs.
+Under the quotient hierarchy $\mathcal{M}_0 \xrightarrow{q_0} \cdots \xrightarrow{q_D} \mathcal{M}_D$ established (Fig. \ref{fig:log_scaling}), each contraction reduces the effective diameter by a factor $\rho > 1$.
+After $D$ levels, the effective diameter satisfies $\operatorname{diam}(\mathcal{M}_D) \approx \frac{L}{\rho^D}$.
+To maintain a bounded covering number, and hence bounded capacity demand, the hierarchy depth must scale as $D = O(\log L)$.
+The logarithmic growth is a geometric necessity \cite{savitch1970relationships}: any process that maps an unbounded trajectory into a compact representation via repeated contraction must trade linear diameter growth for logarithmic depth growth.
+Hierarchical depth is the \emph{geometric price} paid for constant-width inference (i.e., increasing depth does not increase instantaneous capacity demand), since each level operates on a compact quotient with bounded covering number.